- Porous Rubber Surfaces

-Rubberway rubber sidewalks have been installed across the United States for over fourteen years and have undergone rigorous testing to ensure durability, longevity, and cost-effectiveness.
+Rubberway rubber sidewalks have been installed across the United States for over nearly two decades and have undergone rigorous testing to ensure durability, longevity, and cost-effectiveness.
 See our Competitive Analysis for a comparison of costs, installation, maintenance, specifications, and testing of Rubberway compared with rubber pavers, concrete, and asphalt.

 City and public works departments are constantly faced with the public safety concerns and financial burdens posed by sidewalks cracked and damaged by tree roots, freeze-thaw, and vehicular traffic.

 Rubber sidewalks will flex with the growth of tree roots rather than crack due to root heave - an issue all too common with traditional concrete sidewalks.
 In addition, the porosity of Rubberway allows water to penetrate into the subsoil where it nourishes tree roots below ground, encouraging deep rooting, reducing cracking and heaving, and making trees less likely to blow over in strong wind gusts.
 Rubberway rubber sidewalks can even be installed directly over tree roots without damaging them or hindering the tree's growth.

 Rubberway rubber sidewalk is a patented, poured in place system that utilizes post-consumer recycled tires for a modern, environmentally friendly sidewalk alternative.
 This porous rubber sidewalk system is customizable in color and design and can easily be installed on slopes, over mounds, and around curves.

 The rubber granules are small and compact well, yet allow for rapid drainage.
 The rubber granules for each layer are mixed with our proprietary binders at a specific ratio and then troweled evenly at a specified thickness.

 Rubberway can be installed on top of a layer of compacted/crushed miscellaneous base (CMB), concrete, or asphalt.
 Using concrete or asphalt as a sub-base will make the system non-porous, but will still capture the other benefits of rubber sidewalks including flexibility, resiliency, and safety.

 Sub-base requirements vary by region and should be altered accordingly.
 Please contact us with the details of your project and we will help ensure you get the right specifications for your needs.